llentropy/desafio-match-3-lucas-cordeiro/README.md

 In this mode, the game has a set timer for the match to end.
 After this time, the final score is shown and the player has the option to play again.

-The score is calculated based on a
+The score is calculated with a base value, set in the script ```Script/Core/GameConstants.cs```.
+The score also has a multiplier, that increments this base value if the player can make combinations in quick succession